kubernetes/community/contributors/design-proposals/templates.md

 ```

 As seen above, parameters allow for metadata which can be fed into client implementations to display information about the
-parameter’s purpose and whether a value is required.
+parameter's purpose and whether a value is required.
 In lieu of type information, two reference styles are offered:  `$(PARAM)`
 and `$((PARAM))`.
 When the single parens option is used, the result of the substitution will remain quoted.
 When the double
 parens option is used, the result of the substitution will not be quoted.
 For example, given a parameter defined with a value
 of "BAR", the following behavior will be observed: